apache/servicecomb-docs/java-chassis-reference/en_US/start/development-environment.md

 ## Maven installation steps

-Maven is a development tool that integrates project management, code compilation, project management and more.
+Maven is a development tool that integrates project management, code compilation and more.

 ### **Prerequisites**